Notes on the Geography of Egypt: Skirting the Delta

 De gustibus non est disputandum.

-Across the Middle East, architectural ornamentation is a kind of esthetic plague.
+Across the Middle East, architectural ornamentation is an esthetic plague.

 Apartment blocks with deferred maintenance.